germal/OpenCVB/README.md

 -   Build and run OpenCVB.sln

-    -   Edit “Cameras/CameraDefines.hpp” to turn off support for Mynt Eye D1000 or StereoLabs Zed 2 if not present
+    -   Edit “Cameras/CameraDefines.hpp” to turn on support for Mynt Eye D1000 or StereoLabs Zed 2

 **Full Installation Description with Discussion**